xiaolai/regular-investing-in-box/docs/en/README.md

 > * We spend 9 years watching TV, playing video games, and using social networks;
 > * We spend 6 years doing chores;
 > * We spend 4 years eating and drinking;
-> * We only spend 3.5 years on education
+> * We only spend 3.5 years on education;
-> * We spend 2.5 years grooming
+> * We spend 2.5 years grooming;
-> * We spend 1.5 years on child care
+> * We spend 1.5 years on child carel
 > * We spend 1.3 years commuting.

-According to these estimates, we only have nine year left to allocate at will!
-The amount of time we have to sell is our work time of 10.5 years plus the leftover time of 9 years.
-From this perspective, by working really hard, we mean not only all of the time of 10.5 years are sold, but also most or even all of the leftover time of 9 years.
+According to these estimates, we only have nine years left to allocate at will!
+The amount of time we have to sell is our work time of 10.5 years plus the nine years we spend on leisure.
 Even if we allocate all of those 9 years to paid work, we still haven't even doubled the time we have to sell.
 And we still sleep for longer than the time we have available to sell.
 Sleep is expensive!

-When I was young, I worked very hard like all others.
+When I was young, I worked very hard just like everyone else.

-Just after graduating from college I started working in sales, and there were weeks in which I spent six nights sleeping on a train.
+Upon graduating from college I started working in sales, and there were weeks in which I spent six nights sleeping on a train.
 I'd get off the train in the morning, find a place to shower and change clothes, spend the day running sales trainings, and then hop back on a train at night to head to the next city, where I'd start all over again.

 People who have known me for a long time know that I don't have holidays.
 This is because shortly after I graduated in 1995 I realized that there are so many holidays!
 In China, out of **365** days in the year, there are *115* legal holidays (including weekends)!
 That means we spend a third of the year resting!
 Something didn't seem right.
 Later I realized that "legal" holidays are established to limit corporations.
 If a corporation forces someone to work on a holiday without extra pay, it's illegal, but there's no limit on what an individual can do.
 There's no law at all that says, "today is a legal holiday, so if you don't rest you're breaking the law!"
-So I decided that from that point on that I would have nothing to do with legal holidays.
-It's been 24 years since 1995, and I haven't had weekends or holidays, I just do what I want to each day!
+So, from that point on, I decided that I would have nothing to do with legal holidays.
+It's been 24 years since 1995, and I have done my best to ignore weekends and holidays.
+I just do what I want to each day!
 I've published a lot of books, and most of them have been written by myself over the Chinese New Year while everyone else is on vacation.
 I've worked very hard, haven't I?

 About ten years ago, I suddenly realized what a waste of time it was to worry about hairstyles.
-Everybody spends a couple of hours to get their hair cut, and they often end up waiting for a long time at the barber.
+Everybody spends a couple of hours to get their hair cut each time, and they often end up waiting for a long time at the barber.
 So I decided that I would cut my own hair.
 A good Phillips trimmer only costs about \$50, and you can use it for many years.
-So I've had the same hairstyle for the last decade, a three millimeter buzzcut.
-It's easy to every few days just use the trimmer for a few minutes before I shower.
+So I've had the same hairstyle for the last decade -- a three millimeter buzzcut.
+It's easy to just use the trimmer every few days for a few minutes before I shower.
 Can you see how hard I work to save time?

 The numbers, however, are rather disappointing.
-By not having a holiday in 24 years, how much time have I freed up that I can sell?
-Even if I don't rest on holidays, I'm only likely to have four hours of effective work time every day.
-If you've worked to yourself, you know that the amount of truly effective work time you can have in one day is quite limited.
+By not having a holiday in 24 years, how much time have I freed up to sell?
+Even if I don't rest on holidays, I'm only likely to have four hours of effective work every day.
+If you've worked for yourself, you know that the amount of truly effective work time you can have in one day is quite limited.
 So how much effective work time have I created by having no holidays over the past 24 years?

 > 24 x 115 x 4 = 11,040